SamNguyen2k5/NUSC-ISC-FootballAnalysis/reports/2510/report-01.typ

   )
 ]

+For instance, given the coordinates of the field's top and left border lines, the top left corner keypoint can be computed as:
+$ hvec(p)_"FIELD_TOP_LEFT" = hvec(l)_"FIELD_BOX_TOP" times hvec(l)_"FIELD_BOX_LEFT" $

+This can be done for all the visible keypoints on the field, as well as off-screen keypoints whose constituent lines are visible.
+Using the found correspondences, apply the DLT algorithm directly to find the homography $H$.
+All other keypoints can be found by applying the homography on the template field.
 Given that at least $4$ non-collinear keypoints are positioned, the coordinates of the other of the $27$ keypoints can be detected via a homography transformation.
 This can be done via the DLT algorithm.

 The dataset is then catered to different types of problem via `pytorch`'s `Dataset`s.
 For efficient batching, the labels must be in a `Tensor` form for stacking and parallel computation.
-Therefore, we implemented a `Dataset` interface for every use case in the pipeline, each reading from the same original dataset from SoccerNet @noauthor_soccernet_2025, but with additional preprocessing (such as grayscaling, homography reconstruction and transformation, etc.).
+Therefore, we implemented a `Dataset` interface for every use case in the pipeline, each reading from the same original dataset from SoccerNet @noauthor_soccernet_2025, but with additional preprocessing (such as downscaling to size $H times W$, grayscaling, homography reconstruction and transformation, etc.).

 #figure(
-  caption: [],
+  caption: [Custom `Dataset`s for different tasks. $H = 180, W = 320$],
 )[
   #table(
     columns: (42%, 21%, 40%),